Fairfax Criminal Lawyers | Virginia Defense Attorneys

 Felony DUI cases typically involve a preliminary hearing in GDC to determine if there is enough evidence to justify a trial.
 After that, the felony DUI is tried in the Circuit Court.

 As always, a driver should read their attorney-client contract carefully.
-Some attorneys charge additional fees for DUI appeals.
+Some attorney charge additional fees for DUI appeals.
 Some charge extra if a felony DUI goes beyond the preliminary hearing.
 Others charge extra if there is a jury trial.
 Make sure you discuss the prices of these various scenarios with your attorney so that you can avoid financial surprises and budget for the possibility of a DUI appeal.